2019 Chicago Regional Bridge Building Specifications

 All construction and material requirements will be checked prior to

 testing.
-Bridges failing to meet these specifications at the
+Bridges failing to meet these requirements will be

-as unofficial bridges at the discretion of the builder and the contest
+tested as exhibition bridges at the discretion of the builder and the

 If, during testing, a condition becomes apparent (i.e., use of